HackerDom/phdctf-2017/writeups/thermometer/README.md

 ### Read sensor authentication info

 Thermometer module authorises sensor via MQTT: it sends MQTT password to topic `house/authorization/<sensor_mqtt_client_id>`.
-To disallow anonymous users to read other sensor password there is an acl rule in `mqtt.acls` table:
+To disallow to read other sensor password (flag) there is an acl rule in `mqtt.acls` table:

 ```
 +----+--------------------+------------------------+----+